Louisa Harland: Radio

 In March 2021, Harland performed with Sam Otto in an adaptation of the play Endless Second, by Theo Toksvig-Stewart, for BBC Radio 4.
 That May, she performed in an adaptation of the debut novel Snowflake, by Louise Nealon, for BBC Radio 4.

+Personal life

+Harland lives in Ladbroke Grove, London.
+As of 2023, she is in a relationship with English actor Calvin Demba.